Ayms/node-Tor/README.md

 			* The ORDB checks OR_files['abcd'][m] if it exists, the result is an array of [circ,size,type]

-				* if the result exists, the ORDB chooses the first one that has a valid circuit (and remove from the lists those that are not valid) and sends the request, the circuit is removed from the list and put at the end.
+				* if the result exists, the ORDB chooses the first one that has a valid circuit (and remove from the list those that are not valid) and sends the request, the circuit is removed from the list and put at the end.

 				* if the result does not exist:

 					* if chunk nb is 0, the ORDB checks OR_Stream['abcd'], the result is an array of chunks indexes.

-						* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 4 times the window size, the result is an array of [circ,type]
+						* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 4 times the window size (N), the result is an array of [circ,type]

 							* The ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 0, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.